CloudCompare/CloudComPy/README.md

 CloudComPy does not yet cover all the features of CloudCompare.
-Features are added according to the needs reported by users, feel free to post issues, preferably in [GitLab](https://gitlab.com/openfields1/CloudComPy/-/issues) (There are access problems on [GitHub](https://github.com/CloudCompare/CloudComPy/issues), not yet solved...)
+Features are added according to the needs reported by users, feel free to post issues, preferably on [GitHub](https://github.com/CloudCompare/CloudComPy/issues), but it's also possible on [GitLab](https://gitlab.com/openfields1/CloudComPy/-/issues) (Following a temporary problem of visibility of the CloudComPy developer's contributions on GitHub, the CloudComPy repository has been cloned on GitLab to achieve redundancy).

 Here is an example of a Python script: